CVE-2004-0533

 01 // Technical Summary

 Business Objects WebIntelligence versions 2.7.0 through 2.7.4 are vulnerable to a critical file deletion vulnerability.
 This allows authenticated attackers to remotely delete arbitrary files on the server, potentially leading to denial of service or complete system compromise.
-Organizations using these versions must immediately patch or implement mitigation strategies.
+Successful exploitation requires only authenticated access to the InfoView web client.

 02 // Vulnerability Mechanism

-Step 1: Authentication: The attacker must first authenticate to the Business Objects WebIntelligence InfoView web client with valid credentials.
+Step 1: Authentication: The attacker successfully authenticates to the Business Objects WebIntelligence InfoView web client using valid credentials.

 03 // Deep Technical Analysis